Zenitsu272/Fault-detection-ML/README.md

 The output mainly consisted of 2 possibilities [0,1]
-1 being the machine would become faulty very soon or the chances of this machine being faulty is high 0 being the machine is safe in the near future or chances of this machine being faulty is low Knowing that the possibilities of the output is only 2, I used the Desicion tree algorithm to evaluate this dataset.BUT, it turned out that my trainig model was overfitting and my testset accuracy was not great.
+1 being the machine would become faulty very soon or the chances of this machine being faulty is high 0 being the machine is safe in the near future or chances of this machine being faulty is low Knowing that the possibilities of the output is only 2, I used the Desicion tree algorithm to evaluate this dataset.BUT, it turned out that my training set was overfitting and my testset accuracy was not great.
 Considering all this, I used Random forest algorithm and evaluated this dataset.
 This comes under supervised learning thus the dataset is splitted into 2 (I/O).
 Also there is seperate allocation of the data for training and testing in the ratio of 7:3.